algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 # Theorical Calculation

-This document aim to find the best west to optimize the battery by the theorical way based on component specifications and without any test due to defaulter components.
+This document aimS to find the best way to optimize the battery by the theoretical way based on component specifications and without any test due to defaulter components.

 <details>
 <summary>Table of content</summary>